 - UNDER ACCOUNT INFORMATION -

 Auth Username - By default, this field is set internally to the same as the user.
-Name Entry - Occasionally, SIP providers require this field be something different, and will outline that in their setup instructions.
+Occasionally, SIP providers require this field be something different than the username, and will outline that in their setup instructions.

-- NEW SECTION - CODEC SETTINGS -
+- CODEC SETTINGS -